Changissnz/selfinterest/README.md

 "self", after believing that their internet activity has been sold by their own government to foreign political organizations, becomes a Luddite.
-The host of the "self", upon being discovered by their elders that they are seeking independence, gets their belongings confiscated and labeled a handicapped and crippled piece of trash by their welfare system.
+The host of the "self", upon being discovered by their elders of their seeking independence, gets their belongings confiscated and labeled a handicapped and crippled piece of trash by their welfare system.
 The "self" remains with the host after the host is let down and set back by the collective.
 Perhaps that is the most important